If you’ve been searching frantically for how to plan a Taiwan road trip, fear not: Your search ends here!

 Start in Hualien

 Many people skip over the coastal city of Hualien, and head straight to due a Taroko Gorge hike.
-This isn’t a terrible idea—Taroko Gorge is beautiful, or gorge-ous as it were—but I do recommend spending at least a night in Hualien.
+This isn’t a terrible idea—Taroko Gorge is beautiful, or gorge-ous as it were—but I do recommend spending at least a night in the city.
 It’s a charming, relaxed city, and is home to what is probably my favorite cong you bing (scallion pancake) in all of Taiwan.

 Don’t Neglect Taiwan’s Interior